-To avoid oxygen deficiency, ventilate the room sufficiently if equipment with burner is used together with the air conditioner.
+To avoid oxygen deficiency, ventilate the room sufficiently if equipment with burner is used together with the system.

-Do not operate the air conditioner when using a room fumigation-type insecticide.
+Do not operate the system when using a room fumigationtype insecticide.
 This could cause the chemicals to become deposited in the unit, which could endanger the health of those who are hypersensitive to chemicals.